It is currently considered one of humanity’s most common and dangerous diseases.

 - Ultrasound of the heart.

-- Radiological examination: allows to determine the increase in the size of the heart, the change in its configuration, as well as the decrease in the contractile function of the myocardium.
+- Radiological examination: allows for determining the increase in the size of the heart, the change in its configuration, and the decrease in the contractile function of the myocardium.

-- Laboratory diagnosis: in the general analysis of the blood there is an increase in erythrocyte sedimentation, change of a form of leukocyte, anemia.
+- Laboratory diagnosis: in the general analysis of the blood, there is an increase in erythrocyte sedimentation, change of a form of leukocyte, and anemia.

-In the immunoassay, the immunoglobulin class number is increased, C-reactive protein, anti-Ro antibodies and circulating immune complexes are detected.
+The immunoglobulin class number increases in the immunoassay, and C-reactive protein, anti-Ro antibodies, and circulating immune complexes are detected.

 The best therapeutic effect is achieved with the early diagnosis of rheumatism, which helps prevent the development of heart disease.

-Treatment is carried out in stages and in a complex.
+Treatment is carried out in stages and a complex.

 Its objective is to suppress the activity of β-hemolytic streptococcus and prevent the development of complications.